scottopell/8tracks-downloader-python/README.md

 Previously 8tracks stored all songs as m4a files, now it seems the majority are stored in mp3 format, maybe all of them, can't tell for sure -mp3 option may not be needed, I have included it just in case.

 UPDATE: m4a's do exist and this has been tested with them.

+The methods used by this utility are subject to easily breaking.
+Specifically the method for getting the mix_id.
+Especially without tests, I'll have no way of knowing until somebody says it doesn't work.

+API version 3 is out, but its not the default currently.
+Eventually api version 3 will become the default and version 2 will no longer be available.
+When this happens there will need to be significant rewrites to maintain the current functionality.

 ToDo